leucos/ansible-rbenv-playbook/README.md

 # Misc

-Thanks to Ansible's Google Groups fellow for their help on this, and especially Jerome Wagner for the role prereq trick.
+Thanks to Ansible's Google Groups fellows for their help on this, and especially Jerome Wagner for the role prereq trick.
 Hack away, send PRs !